 I teach piano lessons that include important forays into composition and theory.
 I encourage all of my students to participate in local festivals and programs, and I help many of them prepare for scholarship and college auditions, public performances, and music programs such as Blue Lake and Interlochen summer arts camps and the Interlochen Arts Academy.

-I’m an active member of the Chicago Music Teachers Association (CAMTA), currently serving as a member of the Board of Directors.
+I’m an active member of the Chicago Music Teachers Association (CAMTA), and the Illinois Music Teachers Association (ISMTA), currently serving as a member of the Board of Directors of both organizations.

 Professor of Music